MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 ## Create a credential spec

-A credential spec file is a JSON document containing metadata about the gMSA account(s) you want a container to use.
-By keeping the identity configuration separate from the container image, you can easily change the gMSA used by the container by simply swapping the credential spec file -- no code changes necessary.
+A credential spec file is a JSON document that contains metadata about the gMSA account(s) you want a container to use.
+By keeping the identity configuration separate from the container image, you can change which gMSA the container uses by simply swapping the credential spec file, no code changes necessary.

 The credential spec file is created using the [CredentialSpec PowerShell module](https://aka.ms/credspec) on a domain-joined container host.
 Once you've created the file, you can copy it to other container hosts or your container orchestrator.
 The credential spec file does not contain any secrets, such as the gMSA password, since the container host retrieves the gMSA on behalf of the container.

 Docker expects to find the credential spec file under the **CredentialSpecs** directory in the Docker data directory.
 In a default installation, you'll find this folder at `C:\ProgramData\Docker\CredentialSpecs`.

-Perform the following steps to create a credential spec file on your container host:
+To create a credential spec file on your container host:

 1. Install the RSAT AD PowerShell tools
-    -   For Windows Server, run `Install-WindowsFeature RSAT-AD-PowerShell`
+    - For Windows Server, run **Install-WindowsFeature RSAT-AD-PowerShell**.
-    -   For Windows 10, version 1809 or later, run `Install-WindowsCapability -Online 'Rsat.ActiveDirectory.DS-LDS.Tools~~~~0.0.1.0'`
+    - For Windows 10, version 1809 or later, run **Install-WindowsCapability -Online 'Rsat.ActiveDirectory.DS-LDS.Tools~~~~0.0.1.0'**.
-    -   For older versions of Windows 10, see https://aka.ms/rsat
+    - For older versions of Windows 10, see <https://aka.ms/rsat>.
-2. Install the latest version of the [CredentialSpec PowerShell module](https://aka.ms/credspec):
+2. Run the following cmdlet to install the latest version of the [CredentialSpec PowerShell module](https://aka.ms/credspec):

     ```powershell
     Install-Module CredentialSpec